Easy wooded trails with rolling hills and a meandering stream.

 0.0 – At the trail kiosk, start following RED.
 Shortly, keep following RED as it turns RIGHT.
 [ORANGE starts, and continues straight]

 0.5 – Continue on RED [YELLOW goes left].
-Shortly, pass YELLOW on the left again.
+There’s a marker post with red, yellow, and blue.

 1.4 – Manalapan Brook will start coming into view.

 1.7 – Start following YELLOW, straight, at a slightly confusing intersection.
+Yellow markers might not be visible for a few steps.
 [BLUE continues to the left; YELLOW also goes sharp left].

-Continue on YELLOW.
-Soon, turn RIGHT to start following ORANGE over a small bridge [YELLOW continues left].
+Soon, turn RIGHT to start following ORANGE over a small bridge [YELLOW continues ahead].

-After the bridge, turn LEFT and continue on ORANGE [ORANGE also goes straight, and an unmarked trail goes right].
+After the bridge, turn LEFT and continue on ORANGE [ORANGE also goes straight and right, though to the right the marker was further in and not obvious right away].

 Pass RED on the left, continuing on ORANGE to return to the lot.